 However, there are certainly other ways that you can manipulate the depth of field in your iPhone photos.

-While this is a fairly wide aperture, we also have to be aware that when combined with a very small, wide angle lens like that on the iPhone, it still provides relatively deep depth of field in most photos.
+While this is a fairly wide aperture, you also have to be aware that when combined with a very small, wide angle lens like that on the iPhone, it still provides relatively deep depth of field in most photos.

 This deep depth of field is great for casual photography, and it’s especially good for landscape and architectural photography where you want every element to be in sharp focus.